Lunar New Year: Malaysia

 Malaysia is a multi-cultural country.
 The three dominant ethnic groups in Malaysia are the Malays, the Chinese, and the Indians.
 Each group has its unique culture and traditional festivals.
 Public holidays are declared on the three important festivals celebrated by the Malays, Chinese, and Indians, namely Hari Raya Puasa, Chinese New Year and Deepavali respectively.

 As timing of these three important festivals fluctuates due to their reliance on the lunar calendars, they occasionally occur close to one another—every 33 years to be exact.
 Malaysians has named this phenomenon Kongsi Raya (Gongxi Raya), a Malaysian portmanteau, denoting the Chinese New Year and Hari Raya Aidilfitri festivals.

 Singapore

-Lunar New Year is officially known as "Chinese New Year" in Singapore.
-It is celebrated in Singapore primarily by members of the Chinese diaspora, the Peranakans as well as their descendants, who make up three-quarters of the population.
+Lunisolar New Year is officially known as "Chinese New Year" in Singapore.
+It is celebrated in Singapore primarily by members of the Chinese diaspora, including the Peranakans and their descendants, who make up three-quarters of the population.
 They include those who are Hokkien, Cantonese and Teochew from southeastern China; Hainanese from the island province of Hainan; and Hakka, a migrant group spread out all over China.
 The Peranakans have been in the region for over 400 years and also have mixed Malay and European ancestry.
 Each ethnic group has its own set of traditions, as well as creating new ones incorporating elements from other cultures like Malays and Indians.